VinitTomar/guide/docs/dynamo-db/03-table.md

 getProvisionedQuota();
 ```

-In above code `result` will contain these important fields
+In the above code `result` will contain these important fields
 - AccountMaxReadCapacityUnits
 - AccountMaxWriteCapacityUnits
 - TableMaxReadCapacityUnits